department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Veteran Employment through Technology Education Courses (Vet Tec) Pilot Program
+title: Veteran Employment through Technology Education Courses (Vet Tec) Program
 display_title: Vet Tec Program
 description:
 concurrence: incomplete
 aliases:
-order: 8
+order: 7
 ---

 <div class="va-introtext">

-If you’re interested in enrolling in a high-tech program or in employment in a high-tech career, you may be eligible for Vet Tec, a new VA education program that lets you use your existing GI Bill benefits for high-tech training programs.
+If you’re interested in taking a high-tech course or in employment in a high-tech career, you may be eligible for Vet Tec, a new VA education program that lets you use your existing GI Bill benefits to enroll in high-tech training programs.

 </div>